Dead space (physiology): Anatomical dead space

 Anatomical dead space is the volume of the conducting airways (from the nose, mouth and trachea to the terminal bronchioles).
 These conduct gas to the alveoli but no gas exchange occurs here.
 In healthy lungs where the alveolar dead space is small, Fowler's method accurately measures the anatomic dead space using a single breath nitrogen washout technique.

 The normal value for dead space volume (in mL) is approximately the lean mass of the body (in pounds), and averages about a third of the resting tidal volume (450-500 mL).
 In Fowler's original study, the anatomic dead space was 156 ± 28 mL (n=45 males) or 26% of their tidal volume.
 Despite the flexibility of the trachea and smaller conducting airways, their overall volume (i.e. the anatomic dead space) changes little with bronchoconstriction or when breathing hard during exercise.

 As birds have a longer and wider trachea than mammals the same size, they have a disproportionately large anatomic dead space, reducing the airway resistance.
 This adaptation does not impact gas exchange because birds flow air through their lungs - they do not breathe in and out like mammals.

 Alveolar dead space

 Alveolar dead space is defined as the difference between the physiologic dead space and the anatomic dead space.
 It is contributed to by all the terminal respiratory units that are over-ventilated relative to their perfusion.
 Therefore it includes, firstly those units that are ventilated but not perfused, and secondly those units which have a ventilation-perfusion ratio greater than one.

 Alveolar dead space is negligible in healthy individuals, but it can increase dramatically in some lung diseases due to ventilation-perfusion mismatch.

 Calculating

 Just as dead space wastes a fraction of the inhaled breath, dead space dilutes alveolar air during exhalation.
-By quantifying this dilution, it is possible to measure physiological dead space, employing the concept of mass balance, as expressed by Bohr equation.
+By quantifying this dilution, it is possible to measure physiological dead space, employing the concept of mass balance, as expressed by the Bohr equation.